TomasHubelbauer/keytar-vscode-extension/README.md

 In https://github.com/microsoft/vscode/issues/68738 it is shown how to use VS Code's bundled Keytar which might be an acceptable workaround / fallback mechanism.

+This is prototyped in `code` - instead of scaffolding and committing the extensions, I do that on the fly using Yeoman so that it's code doesn't go out of date or interfere with understanding of the core of the workaround.